mckim-dev/apiV4/README.md

 This continues until the user has completed the assessment, at which time the application records the data for the admins to review.

 Below is a simple animation to help visualize the Application in action utilizing the API.
+Click the image to see the animation.

 ![AssessmentDemo](https://user-images.githubusercontent.com/84540978/157961404-d6f617ea-3843-43e0-8657-8bc1b4dea713.gif)